 Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

 The ABA studies show that knowledge is almost always defined in private company transactions.
-For example, in the 2019 study only 1% of the reported deals left knowledge undefined.
+For example, in the 2023 study only 1% of the reported deals left knowledge undefined.
 The studies also reveal that the definition of knowledge increasingly includes both constructive and actual knowledge (instead of mere actual knowledge alone).
-In fact, defining knowledge to include constructive knowledge has steadily increased over the past eight ABA studies-from 52% of reviewed deals in the 2005 ABA study to 86% in the most recent study.
+In fact, defining knowledge to include constructive knowledge has steadily increased over the ten ABA studies-from 52% of reviewed deals in the 2005 ABA study to a high of 92% in the most recent 2023 study.
+Constructive knowledge as the basis of a knowledge definition has clearly become the norm.

-Additionally, over the course of the eight ABA studies, a large and increasing percentage of deals define a "knowledge group" to include specific individuals.
-In the 2019 study, nearly all (99%) of the reported deals referred to a limited knowledge group or specific individuals whose knowledge was the subject to the qualifier.
+Additionally, over the course of the ten ABA studies, a large and increasing percentage of deals define a "knowledge group" to include specific individuals.
+In the 2023 study, nearly all (99%) of the reported deals referred to a limited knowledge group or specific individuals whose knowledge was the subject to the qualifier.